 A pond is a fantastic feature if you have space.
 It’s a perfect project for the summer.
 Digging in a pond will make a nice home to host your amphibian visitors.
 It’s not too hard to do, just make sure there are rocks and branches surrounding it so that the animals can go in and out.
 Be sure to add water lilies and other plants to keep it fresh and inviting.
 See here for more garden pond building tips.

 There are many health benefits to forest bathing for kids.
-It’s a great wellbeing activity.
-Take a walk deep into local woods or forest and really take in the sights, sounds, and smells.
+It’s a great well-being activity.
+Take a walk deep into local woods or forests and really take in the sights, sounds, and smells.
 Make a day out of it.
-You could encourage your kids to explore more by packing a magnifying glass and light.
-Take pictures of any creatures they find and get them to look them up when you get home.